 Congratulations on bringing life into the world!
 You have just gone through nearly a year’s worth of incredible physical, mental, and emotional change, and now that your baby is here, life will never be the same again.
 It can be a lot to take in, and you might (understandably!) feel really overwhelmed.
-Take one day at a time -- as the cliche goes, the days are long, but the years are short -- and with time and help (and these postpartum fitness tips) you’ll find your stride and feel like you’ve been doing this motherhood thing all your life.

 For many women, “finding their stride” postpartum means figuring out a way to balance the demands of motherhood alongside those related to their career, their marriage/partnership, and their own personal health.
 Mothers everywhere can tell you that it often feels like the days don’t have enough hours in them and that if only they had a 25th hour in their day, they’d be able to develop and maintain a regular fitness and exercise program.
 Unfortunately, none of us have yet figured out a way to make a 25th hour, so we must make do with 24.